 The lockdown has given no respite to victims of domestic violence.
 In fact, their torture has worsened in the pandemic since they were in close quarters with their partners who are usually the perpetrators.
 The National Commission for Women recorded more cases of domestic violence during COVID-19 pandemic than in the last decade.
 This statistic doesn’t include the cases of abuse that go unrecorded because the victim is afraid of losing her home and dignity in society.
-In this tricky scenario, the CSR arm of Jindal Stainless and Woman of the Elements Trust have come up with the project Stainless Aashiyana for women and children who suffer domestic violence.
+In this tricky scenario, the CSR arm of Jindal Stainless and Woman of the Elements Trust have come up with project Stainless Aashiyana for women and children who suffer domestic violence.

 What will Project Stainless Aashiyana do?

-Project Stainless Aashiyana is providing a safe platform for women and children who are going through abuse to share their account with professional counselors.
-There is a free helpline – 9310283304 – for counseling and awareness of the caller’s legal rights.
+Project Stainless Aashiyana is providing a safe platform for women and children who are going through abuse to share their account with professional counsellors.
+There is a free helpline – 9310283304 – for counselling and awareness of the caller’s legal rights.
 They can seek information on the choices available to them for seeking justice and emancipation.
 Pro-bono legal support will be provided for women who do not have the monetary resources to pay legal fees.
 Project Stainless Aashiyana will also hold sessions on domestic violence awareness in Delhi and Haryana.

 What is Woman of the Elements?